Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 run `bundle exec ruby ./script/websocket_server` to start the websocket server on port 8080.
-Change the port in config/app_config.yml. run 'bundle exec magent start --log-path=log/' to start magent. magent has some options, try -h.
+Change the port in config/app_config.yml. run` bundle exec magent start --log-path=log/` to start magent. magent has some options, try -h.

 ### Logging in with a sample user